-From Israel’s occupation to a decade of siege, here is all you need to know about ‘the world’s largest open-air prison’.
+From Israeli occupation to a 14-year blockade, here is all you need to know about ‘the world’s largest open-air prison’.

 The report, which was published on Tuesday and titled “Gaza – 10 years later“, says that key indicators identified in an earlier 2012 UN report, such as declining incomes, healthcare, education and electricity have deteriorated yet further.